 (b) ordinarily requires the presentation of an appropriate ticket.

-(2) A person who is within the closed area of a railway station and is not in possession of an appropriate ticket commits an offence.
+(2) A person who does not produce an appropriate ticket to a driver or authorised person on demand made when the person enters or exits the closed area of a railway station or at any time while the person is within the closed area commits an offence.

 Modified penalty for this subregulation: a fine of $100.